OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 - Number the consent form (e.g., 1.0) next to *Consent form version.*
 - Use the dropdown menu next to *Placement of consent form* to choose the placeholder variable you called *consent.*
 - Click on the tab for *Consent Form (Inline PDF).
 - Click *Browse* and find the pdf on your computer.
+Open it.
 - Click *Add new consent form* to save your work

    ![Upload consent form](images/econsent/upload-consent.jpg){width="80%"}